serodriguez68/poodr-notes/README.md

 ## Recognizing Where to Use Inheritance
 __(Recognizing when you have a problem that inheritance solves)__

-__The problem that inheritance solves:__ highly related types that share common behavior but differ along some dimension (sinble class with several different but related types)
+__The problem that inheritance solves:__ highly related types that share common behavior but differ along some dimension (single class with several different but related types)

 Here is a typical progression for problems that inheritance solves: